Create an Experience Builder app

 For testing purposes, you'll change the basemap to Dark Gray Canvas so it is easier to see the buffers.

-2. On the map, next to the search bar, click the Basemap button and choose Dark Gray Canvas.
+2. On the map, in the upper right corner, click the Basemap Gallery button.
+In the Basemap Gallery pane, choose Dark Gray Canvas.

 Dark Gray Canvas basemap